 Carissa macrocarpa or Numnum are indigenous to the eastern regions of South Africa and grow very well in Cape Town with its Mediterranean climate.
 Having been around here as food for quite a while they have indigenous names, like Amatungulu in isiZulu.

 The name Noemnoem in Afrikaans does not appear to come from the Bantu languages, perhaps it is Khoesan in origin, and it does look like a typical double syllable compound noun, which abound in the Namagowab lexicon.
-The Numnum forms small trees with horrible, burning Y shaped thorns (hence the alternative name Carissa bispinosa), glossy green leaves, white jasmine like flowers that smell of magnolia, and delicious red fruit that have a very high vitamin C, magnesium and phosphorus content.
+The Numnum forms small trees with horrible, burning Y shaped thorns (hence the alternative name Carissa bispinosa), glossy green leaves, white jasmine like flowers that smell of magnolia, and delicious red fruit.
+Research shows that South African berries are a potent source of anti oxidants.
+The Numnum has a very high concentration of vitamin C, with added magnesium and phosphorus content.
 I find the fruit has a versatile range of culinary uses such as brine pickles, natural vinegar and jams.

 The deep red colour of the berries is persistent and colours all these products attractively, producing deep pink vinegar for example, with a fresh fruitiness that lasts and ages well.
 The fruit exudes white milk which sets the teeth on edge a little, and must be high in tanins.
 Perhaps the combination of acidity and tannins is the reason for Numnum vinegar lasting better than some others.
 They blend very well with milk products.
 The most delicious tarts I've ever had combined two glazed Numnums in a pastry shell topped with whipped cream, and fresh Carissa macrocarpa are fabulous with vanilla ice cream, better than strawberries and cream.